mo7morad/Apple-Developer-Academy-Challenges/README.md

 ### [Challenge 1 — Help an Academy Friend](./AppleAcademy-Ch1-HelpAnAcademyFriend)

-An introduction to **UI/UX design** using **Sketch** (TEAM).
-This challenge focused on learning the Sketch design tool — artboards, UI components, typography, spacing, and visual hierarchy — and producing an individual design file that captures one or more app screens.
+A TEAM project introduction to **UI/UX design** using **Sketch** .
+This challenge focused on teaching us empathy, and that we are creating for a user that who has specific needs and we need to address them, and help this friend. learning the Sketch design tool — artboards, UI components, typography, spacing, and visual hierarchy — and producing an individual design file that captures one or more app screens.

+**Key skill:**
+Empathy and user-centered design.
-**Key skill:** Wireframing and visual design in Sketch, preparing assets and layouts for developer handoff.
+Wireframing and visual design in Sketch, preparing assets and layouts for developer handoff.

 ---